LRydin/Power-Grid-Frequency/README.md

 An independent recording by the [ACES project](https://www.aces-bornholm.eu) in Central Jutland, Denmark for the year of 2019.

 ## Nordic Grid: Zealand, Denmark
-An independent recording by the [ACES project](https://www.aces-bornholm.eu) in Zealand, Denmark, in the Nordic grid, for the years of 2018 and 2019.
+Two independent recordings by the [ACES project](https://www.aces-bornholm.eu) in Zealand, Denmark, in the Nordic grid, for the years of 2018 and 2019.

 # Research Projects
 ## Projects: